Basic accounting for budgeting

 The statement of retained earnings is generally considered an “extra” statement.

 Following accounting theory when budgeting doesn't have to be super detailed and time-consuming.
-There are different details levels that each require different time commitments, and you can choose the one that is right for you.
+Different detail levels require different time commitments, and you can choose the one that is right for you.

 You can advance your budgeting set-up by understanding these four quick questions:

-We’ll answer the questions in the following pages.
+We’ll answer the questions on the following pages.
 So, let’s get started!